Yoyomanzoor/Spelling-Bee/README.md

 Definitions are _not necessary_, but helpful.
 If no definition is provided, there still must be a space after the word.

 The game works by simple running in jupyter notebook, selecting a category and choosing a word.
-Words are eliminated from the list as they are used.
+Words are eliminated from the categories as they are used.